Back To Search Results

 Introduction

-The coronary arteries are the first vessels to branch from the aorta, and they provide a crucial supply of oxygen and nutrients to the layers of the heart.
-The right coronary artery and its branches mostly supply the right side of the heart, although they also reach part of the left atrium, a posterior portion of the left ventricle, and even the posterior third of the interventricular septum.
-Unlike vessels in peripheral locations of the body, these vessels dilate during exertion to meet the increased demands of the myocardium.
-However, the lack of anastomoses amongst the coronary arteries leaves the heart at risk of ischemia and infarction if blood flow through the vessels is severely compromised, such as with atherosclerosis.
+The coronary arteries are the first vessels to diverge from the aorta and provide oxygen and nutrients to the layers of the heart (see Image.
+Branches of the Aorta).
+The right coronary artery (RCA) and its branches primarily supply the right side of the heart, but also extend to part of the left atrium, a posterior region of the left ventricle, and the posterior 3rd of the interventricular septum.[1]
+Unlike peripheral vessels, coronary arteries dilate during exertion to support the increased metabolic requirements of the myocardium.
+The absence of anastomoses among these vessels places the heart at risk of ischemia and infarction when blood flow is significantly reduced, as in atherosclerosis.

 Structure and Function